dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 Until we talk to Y, I will hold off on a firm decision.
 </div>

-# People of Night City
+# PEOPLE OF NIGHT CITY
 {: .notice--cyberpunk-yellow}

-## TAMED DRAGON: A BIOGRAPHY OF YORINOBU ARASAKA
+## Tamed Dragon: A Biography of Yorinobu Arasaka
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">